privacyidea/privacyidea/doc/workflows_and_tools/enrollment_tools/yubikey_enrollment_tools.rst

     complete length of the OTP value to work correctly.

 The process is similar for the HOTP mode.
 You have to deselect *OATH Token Identifier*.
-Copy the shown secret to the HOTP :ref:`hotp_token_enrollment` form in privacyIDEA.
+Copy the displayed secret to the HOTP :ref:`hotp_token_enrollment` form in privacyIDEA.

 .. figure:: images/ykpers-quick-initialize-oath-hotp.png
    :width: 500